Schpadel/SteamDjangoDBModel/report/README.md

 with the python interpreter and the Django support of the IDE when other team members had pulled the latest commit.

 We were surprised how many standard methods there are in Django, which saved us a lot of effort in the implementation.
-Furthermore, we were surprised that when we declared an entity as a ForeignKey, it automatically created an ID for the entity.
+Furthermore, we were surprised that when we declared an entity as a ForeignKey, django automatically named the variable ID for the entity, so we often had fields like gameID_id which we then had to fix.